top of page

 do we train service dogs?

 Though we have individuals that have brought or trained their service dog in our program, we are a "people" organization that utilizes dogs.
-That means while you will likely learn a lot about the different dog breeds, caring for a dog, basic obedience, and more, our goal isn't to give participants a dog or to train service dogs.
+That means while you will likely learn a lot about the different dog breeds, caring for a dog, basic obedience, and more, we do not train service dogs.

 In fact, you do not need to own a dog or bring your own dog to participate.
 Circle of Change is a wonderful place to gain skills before getting a dog, or to enjoy working and interacting with a dog, without all the responsibilities.